Global convergence of ResNets: From finite to infinite width using linear parameterization: Acknowledgements

 \section{Acknowledgements}

 The work of Gabriel Peyré was supported by the French government under management of Agence Nationale de la Recherche as part of the ”Investissements d’avenir” program, reference ANR19- P3IA-0001 (PRAIRIE 3IA Institute) and by the European Research Council (ERC project NORIA).
+This work was performed using HPC resources from GENCI-IDRIS (Grant 2022-[AD011013400]).